 The requirements mentioned in 4.1 also include the provision of anonymized data for the OSN service provider.
-Since the business model of Twitter is based on personal data, and therefore the interests of hybrid OSN are contrary to those of Twitter, the fulfillment of this requirement is extremely complex.
+Since the business model of Twitter is based on personal data and therefore the interests of hybrid OSN are contrary to those of Twitter, the fulfillment of this requirement is extremely complex.

 A prominent feature of Twitter is the analysis and promotion of trends (see Figure 5.7a).
-The trends are identified through frequently used hashtags and presented in a ranking.
+The trends are identified by means of frequently used hash tags and presented in a ranking.
 Such data can also be collected and evaluated in the private network without having to establish a connection to the users.